Learn / Blog / Article

 On any given day, our 6-person product and design team collects feedback from several sources to get a clear understanding of what to fix, update, and scale as they keep building Hotjar.

-For this blog post, I'm focusing on two specific website feedback tools the team has recently started using together: the Incoming Feedback widget and the Net Promoter Score ® poll.
+For this blog post, I'm focusing on two specific website feedback tools the team has recently started using together: the Incoming Feedback widget and the Net Promoter Score ® survey.
 The first allows any Hotjar user to leave in-the-moment feedback about the product; the second only collects answers from people after they’ve been with us for 30 days.

 This is how one of our Product Designers, Craig, explains it: